 None of our directors or executive officers, nor any associate of such individual, are involved in a material legal proceeding adverse to us or any of our subsidiaries or our joint ventures, however each of our directors and executive officers were named as defendants in a purported derivative complaint filed on February 2, 2012 by stockholder Guy Quigley in the Court of Common Pleas of Philadelphia County, Pennsylvania (No. 111200409).
 Among other things, the suit alleges various breaches of fiduciary and other duties, and seeks recovery of unspecified damages and other relief.
-The Company was named also named as a nominal defendant.
+The Company was also named as a nominal defendant.
 The Company believes the lawsuit is without merit and intends to vigorously defend against it.
+Limited pre-trial discovery was completed by July 12, 2013.
+We filed a motion to dismiss on July 26, 2013 on demand futility and plaintiff adequacy issues.
+On August 26, 2013 the court heard oral arguments regarding our motion for summary judgment and this motion is currently pending.